 Authorized Recorded Future users will see a full Intelligence Card; Authorized users that also have an API subscription can enter a valid API token into the extension and enable the browser extension to lookup Risk Scores and related risk evidence.
 Non-Recorded Future users can still use the browser extension but will only have access to a truncated set of information.

-The Chrome, Opera, and Safari Extensions also scan the current web page and provide users with a summary of all IP addresses, domains, file hashes, and vulnerabilities found on the web page in a drop-down menu available in the toolbar (see below):
+The Chrome, and Safari Extensions also scan the current web page and provide users with a summary of all IP addresses, domains, file hashes, and vulnerabilities found on the web page in a drop-down menu available in the toolbar (see below):

 Note about API Queries